Ireby/Ireby/README.md

 💼 I worked in grupal and individual projects and they all where meaningful experiences to me to grow up as a developer.
 </br> I invite you to see my projects!
 Scrolling down you will find my pinned repositories.

-📚 Networking & Data analyst student.

-🌱 I’m currently learning React Native, but in other hand I am continously improving my current skills working in personal projects.
+🌱 I’m currently learning NET6 but in other hand I am continously improving my current skills working in personal projects.

 🕹 My hobbies are Dance, read book's and coding.